Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, no other Components.

 Over the course of your adventures you have replaced your metal components with Mithral.
-You gain the following benefits:

 * When you don armor, this armor doesn’t impose disadvantage on Stealth checks for you.
 * Your movement speed increases by 10 feet.